iamtreetop/Slaw/README.md

 ## Technologies & Technical Challenges

-We think some of the technical challenges will come with how we set the backend for our channels, events, and todos.
-We also want to implements comments for any events happening within a channel and have users be able to communicate with one another there.
+We think some of the technical challenges will come with how we set the backend for our channels, events, todos, and our live chat feature.
+The live chat feature will accompany events happening within a channel and have users be able to communicate with one another there.

 Researching more on Google Maps/EventBrite API might pose issues when we want to be able to create public channels for events happening near the area.

+Researching and developing how to implement a live chat feature.

 ## Group Members & Work Breakdown
 **Jacky Li, JD Buendia, Kevin Lai, Tri Ta**